The Motor Vehicle Transport Act: What You Need To Know

 - Start time

 Each log that is completed on a daily basis must have this information or the driver may face steep penalties.

 Roadside Stops Enforcing The MVTA

-Across Canada and on tens of thousands of kilometres of highways, the Ministry of Transportation enforces the MVTA with the help of roadside stops.
-If a driver is requested to pull over into these roadside stops, they may have their truck’s mechanical fitness evaluated, as well as any truck inspection records, log entries and load securement.
+Across Canada and on tens of thousands of kilometres of highways, the Ministry of Transportation enforces the MVTA with the help of roadside inspections.
+If a driver is requested to pull over into these weigh stations, they may have their truck’s mechanical fitness evaluated, as well as any truck inspection records, hour of service and load securement.

 What Happens If You Break A Regulation?